Home / Professional Development / APS Awards / Researchers / APS Neural Control & Autonomic Regulation Section Lifetime Achievement Lecture

 The applicant must:

-• have made original and noteworthy contributions to the advancement of autonomic regulation in all aspects of the discipline.
+• Have made original and noteworthy contributions to the advancement of autonomic regulation in all aspects of the discipline.

 Research impact, participation in APS or other autonomic-related societies, dissemination of knowledge through writings and conferences, mentoring of investigators within the autonomic community and other related activities will be considered during the selection process.